sd2k/grafana/docs/sources/datasources/google-cloud-monitoring/_index.md

 There's no API for retrieving metadata labels, so you can't populate the group by list with the metadata labels that are available for the selected service and metric.
 However, the **Group By** field list comes with a pre-defined set of common system labels.

-User labels cannot be pre-defined, but it's possible to enter them manually in the **Group By** field.
+User labels cannot be pre-defined, but you can enter them manually in the **Group By** field.
 If a metadata label, user label or system label is included in the **Group By** segment, then you can create filters based on it and expand its value on the **Alias** field.

 ##### Group by function